Using Rules

 Custom Actions

-Custom Actions consist of any 3rd party dependencies, metabots, and custom packages.
-These assets can also be imported and linked to using Rules
+Custom Actions consist of any 3rd party dependencies, custom packages, and any unmapped actions.
+See Unmapped Activities to migrate these assets using Rules

 Reuse